 5 p.m. – At the hotel, relax in the lazy river pool, sip a cocktail in the hot tub or take a few turns going down the twirly slide!
 Plus, there is always the conveniently located ocean! 🙂

 6:30 a.m. – Wake up early to walk along the beach at sunrise.
 Collect shells, look for dolphins and enjoy the sound of the waves.
+I mean, what is a weekend in St. Augustine without at least one sunrise beach walk?

 10 a.m. – After grabbing a bite to eat (and maybe taking one last dip in the pool), check out of your room and make your way over to Fort Matanzas.
 Take the free ferry to this tucked away fort and enjoy its seclusion and beauty.
 Ferries run from 9:30 a.m. to 4:30 p.m. daily.